Barbara Kirshenblatt-Gimblett: Advisory boards and roles

 Kirshenblatt-Gimblett served as President of the American Folklore Society from 1988 to 1992 and as the AFS delegate to the American Council of Learned Societies.
-She serves (or recently served) on boards and advisory committees for the following institutions: Getty Institute for the History of Art and the Humanities; Center for Folklife Programs and Cultural Studies, Smithsonian Institution; Stanford Humanities Center; Association for Museum History; the Schlesinger Library on the History of Women in America, Radcliffe College; Association for Jewish Studies Executive Board and AJS Women's Caucus; the American Center for Wine, Food, and the Arts; Social Science Research Council; and International Center for Advanced Studies, New York University, among others.
+She has been on boards and advisory committees for the following institutions: Getty Institute for the History of Art and the Humanities; Center for Folklife Programs and Cultural Studies, Smithsonian Institution; Stanford Humanities Center; Association for Museum History; the Schlesinger Library on the History of Women in America, Radcliffe College; Association for Jewish Studies Executive Board and AJS Women's Caucus; the American Center for Wine, Food, and the Arts; Social Science Research Council; and International Center for Advanced Studies, New York University.
 She was admitted, by invitation, to the American Academy for Jewish Research and the Society of American Historians.
-She currently serves on the Academic Advisory Council of the YIVO Institute for Jewish Research.
+She is on the Academic Advisory Council of the YIVO Institute for Jewish Research.

 Museums

-Kirshenblatt-Gimblett has served or is currently serving as a consultant internationally for many museums, exhibition projects, and cultural festivals among them Beth Hatefutsoth: Museum of Jewish Peoplehood (Tel Aviv), Jewish Museum Berlin, the United States Holocaust Memorial Museum (Washington, D.C.), Yeshiva University Museum (New York), The Jewish Museum (New York), Skirball Museum (Los Angeles), National Museum of American Jewish History (Philadelphia), Spertus Institute for Jewish Learning and Leadership(Chicago), Smithsonian Institution (Washington, D.C.), National September 11 Memorial & Museum (New York), Museum of Jurassic Technology (Los Angeles), and the Los Angeles Festival, among others.
-She currently serves on the Advisory Board for the Jewish Museum Vienna and the Jewish Museum and Tolerance Center in Moscow.
+Kirshenblatt-Gimblett has worked as a consultant for many museums, exhibition projects, and cultural festivals.
+These include ANU: Museum of the Jewish People (Tel Aviv), Jewish Museum Berlin, the United States Holocaust Memorial Museum (Washington, D.C.), Yeshiva University Museum (New York), The Jewish Museum (New York), Skirball Museum (Los Angeles), Weitzman National Museum of American Jewish History (Philadelphia), Spertus Institute for Jewish Learning and Leadership (Chicago), Smithsonian Institution (Washington, D.C.), National September 11 Memorial & Museum (New York), Museum of Jurassic Technology (Los Angeles), and the Los Angeles Festival.

+She has been on the advisory boards for the Jewish Museum Vienna, Jewish Museum Berlin and the Jewish Museum and Tolerance Center (Moscow).
+She is an advisor for The Lost Shtetl Museum (Šeduva, Lithuania), the Belarusian-Jewish Cultural Heritage Center (Minsk), which aims to create a Belarusian Jewish museum, the Armenian Jewish Museum (Vlora) and Besa Museum (Tirana), and the Foodish program at ANU – Museum of the Jewish People (Tel Aviv).

-She has curated exhibitions for the YIVO Institute for Jewish Research, The Jewish Museum (New York), and the Smithsonian Institution, and published extensively on museums, most recently in Nowa (2011).
-She is a member of ICOM, UNESCO's International Council of Museums, CAJM, Council of American Jewish Museums, and AEJM Association of European Jewish Museums.
+She has curated exhibitions for the YIVO Institute for Jewish Research, The Jewish Museum (New York), and the Smithsonian Institution, and published extensively on museums, including in Nowa (2011), and since then in catalogues for the Core Exhibition and temporary exhibition at POLIN Museum of the History of Polish Jews (Warsaw), and in academic journals and books.
+She is a member of the International Council of Museums, UNESCO's International Council of Museums, Vice-chair of the International Committee of Memorial and Human Rights Museums, a member of the Council of American Jewish Museums, and Association of European Jewish Museums, which has honored her with lifetime membership.

 In 2006, after consulting for the Museum of the History of Polish Jews for several years, she agreed to lead the team developing the Core Exhibition, a multimedia narrative experience dedicated to the 1000-year history of Polish Jews.